Six Tips for 401k Investing in Today's Volatile Market

 Let's assume our investor had set up this asset allocation in the year 2000 and left it unattended.
 By the end of 2002, the account would have been 41% stocks and 59% bonds.
 This is a much lower level of risk than originally intended, and would also have been costly to the investor but in a different way.
 This investor, by not having enough invested in stocks, probably would not have gained as much during the years in the middle part of this decade.

 What effect could rebalancing have on risk and return over time?
 Let's consider the effect an annual rebalancing strategy had on the risk and return of a portfolio over a long period of time.

 In our example, a rebalanced portfolio was less volatile, which I think most of us would agree is a good thing.
 The rebalanced portfolio also had slightly better returns.
 In this example, you're able to see why we think rebalancing makes sense, because under certain conditions it can lower risk and increase return.

 Rebalancing does require effort on your part.
 It requires you to periodically monitor your account and adjust either the amount you have invested in different investments, or to change how new contributions to your account are allocated.
 To make this process easier, your plan may have an investment choice where rebalancing is done for you automatically.

 Periodic rebalancing is always a good idea, but it is particularly appropriate right now.
-Since the latter part of 2007, the stock market has taken investors on a wild ride.
+Since the latter part of 2007 and in 2015, the stock market has periodically taken investors on a wild ride.
 It would not surprise me if you were to take a look at your account right now and find that it is out of balance and deserves some attention.